XVincentX/vncz/cv.md

 ### Other activities

 I've been contributing to other open source projects back in the time when Github wasn't main stream yet.
-Unfortunately this work is hard to track; anyway I do recall:
+Unfortunately this work is hard to track; some worth recalling are:

 - Contributor for **eAthena** project, (open source Ragnarok server emulator) where I made a complete rewriting of memory manager to achieve better performance.